-Auto-invest – option setting on most P2P platforms, where you specify what type of loans you want to invest in (interest rates, loan originators, loan term, etc.) and it will invest automatically.
-This means you don’t have to manually check the P2P platform every day and manually buy loans.
+Auto-invest – This is a setting that is available on most P2P platforms.
+With it, you specify what type of loans you want to invest in (interest rates, loan originators, loan term, etc.).
+After you set it up, the auto-invest will do just that – automatically invest in new loans.
+This means you don’t have to check the P2P platform every day and manually buy loans.

-Buyback guarantee – it’s basically loan originator saying: “if no payments will be done by the borrower for X days, we will buy that loan back from you.
+Buyback guarantee – it’s basically loan originator saying: “if no payments will be done by the borrower for X days (usually 15, 30, or 60 days), we will buy that loan back from you.
 So you get your invested money back and we will deal with the borrower ourselves.”

-Cash drag – your uninvested cash that sits on the P2P platform and is not invested into loans.
+Cash drag – cash that sits on the P2P platform and is not invested.

 Collateral – asset, that acts as a security for the loan.
 Think mortgage – if you buy the house and can’t pay off your loan to the bank, they will take your collateral, that is, your house.